kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 - Migration of existing IAM Runtime roles into Project User role is not supported (yet)
 - You can configure one IAM (user) role per project following below instructions
 - [AWS CloudShell](https://aws.amazon.com/cloudshell/) is the preferred Unix shell environment for running these commands.
+- IMPORTANT: EMR Security Requirements
+  EMR on EC2 clusters must have a security configuration with in-transit encryption enabled before they can be onboarded to SageMaker Studio.
+This is a mandatory prerequisite.
+- Adding Existing EMR Serverless Applications as Compute will be available later Sagemaker Unified Studio release.

 ## The migration process focuses on three key areas: